ZakharDay/bitclout-superwallet/README.md

 - adds a link to creator's analytics page on the BitCloutPulse
 - adds the creator's founder reward percentage
 - adds a button to force update wallet data
+- adds a list of chosen creators to sidebar with their coin price and founder reward percentage

 ### Profile page